TimMikeladze/next-auth-mui/README.md

 ```console
 npm install next-auth-mui
 ```
-❗Note: [NextAuth](https://github.com/nextauthjs/next-auth) needs at least one provider configured and [MUI](https://github.com/mui/material-ui) needs to be installed in your project.
+❗Note: [NextAuth](https://github.com/nextauthjs/next-auth) needs to be configured and [MUI](https://github.com/mui/material-ui) has to be installed in your project.

 ### Usage

 Simply render the `<NextAuthDialog />` component in your app.
-The component will automatically detect the configured providers by sending a request to the `/api/auth/providers` endpoint and render the appropriate sign-in buttons or input fields.
+This component will automatically detect the configured providers by sending a request to the `/api/auth/providers` endpoint and render the appropriate sign-in buttons or input fields.

 ```tsx
 import React from 'react';
 import { Button } from '@mui/material';
 import NextAuthDialog from 'next-auth-mui';